Skip to Main Content

 • You plan to refinance or sell soon.
 If you don’t plan to keep the loan for more than five years, you’ll never deal with a rate adjustment.
 You’ll need to have a concrete plan for how you’ll get out of the loan, however, whether that’s moving or refinancing.
 If you want to refinance, keep in mind you’ll need to be able to qualify for it, as well as pay closing costs.

 • You expect your income to increase over time.
 If you know you’ll be bringing in more income five years from now, you might be able to handle a potential increase in payment.
-This might be the case if you’re a doctor just coming out of medical school, for example, or in some other similar profession with a lucrative earnings horizon.
+This might be the case if you’re a doctor just coming out of medical school, for example, or in another profession with a similar lucrative earnings horizon.

 • Your budget supports the maximum payment.
 If you’re well off financially, a bump in rate and payment might not matter much in your budget.
 This lowers the risk of rate adjustments considerably — but it also means you might not have as much left over for other financial goals, like investing or saving for retirement.